Key Takeaways:

 I'll be honest about limitations: SupaSidebar doesn't integrate as deeply with each browser's internals as a native solution like Firefox's sidebar does.
 You won't get tree-style tab nesting or container tab integration.
 It's designed for the cross-browser use case, not to replace a browser's built-in tab UI.

-For more on how this works, check the sidebar tab manager comparison.
+For more on how this works, check the comparison table above.

 Comparison Table: Vertical Tabs on Mac